-Getters and setters are functions that allow you to get and set the value of a class attribute, respectively.
+Getters and setters are functions that allow obtaining and setting the value of an attribute of a class, respectively.

-They are used to add additional logic to attribute access, such as validation or data transformation.
+They are used to add additional logic to the access of attributes, such as validation or data transformation.

 Implementation of Getters and Setters

-Getters and setters are defined using normal methods within the class.
+Getters and setters are defined using regular methods within the class.

 class Persona: